MarcBresson/Stock-Market-Anywhere/README.md

 Using the light red button on the top right corner, you can immediatly start a krach period.
 During a krach, all prices drop down to what you defined in `default_prices.js`.

-Prices after the krach will return to their preèkrach level.
+Prices after the krach will return to their pre-krach level.

 ![Dashboard krach](images/dashboard_krach.png)